durotimmi-sk/durotimmi-sk/README.md

-# Hi there, I’m Oluwatimilehin Sikiru (Durotimi) 👋
+# Hey!, I’m Oluwatimilehin S. "Durotimi" 👋

 I’m an **AI Engineering enthusiast** with a strong foundation in Artificial Intelligence (AI), Machine Learning (ML), and Data Science.
 I specialize in building multimodal AI systems, automation workflows, and data-driven applications.
 Passionate about advancing Artificial General Intelligence (AGI) in robotics and hardware to create autonomous, human-like systems, I’m eager to contribute to innovative projects and collaborate on cutting-edge AI solutions.